arangodb/docs/3.4/administration-cluster.md

 The clean out process can be monitored using the following script, which periodically prints the amount of shards that still need to be moved.
-It it basically a countdown to when the process finishes.
+It is basically a countdown to when the process finishes.
 The current status is logged every 5 seconds.
 You may adjust it by changing the number on the line `internal.wait(5);`.